 Back in 1974, I was hired on as a Flight Attendant for Delta Air Lines.
 It didn’t take me long to mesh my love of sports with my job.
 In my first year of flying, I worked an AJ Foyt charter to the Indy 500 and got to go to the race.
 It was then I discovered there was more to car racing than my little brother going go-carting.
 While based in Houston, I became a hockey fan while laying over in Portland, Maine which was home to one of the Philadelphia Flyers farm teams.
 I also worked several flights for the Houston Aeros hockey team.
 Later in my career, I was a regular on the Texas Rangers and Boston Red Sox charters.
 In addition, I worked ones for the Cleveland Indians, Minnesota Twins, New York Yankees and LA Dodgers.
 When my Supervisor tried to woo me into Management, I delayed the move for one year as I would have to give up charter flying.
 I did finally put my feet on the ground my last 8 years with Delta.

 I retired and relocated to the Texas Hill Country after a career with Delta Air Lines spanning over 30 years.
 I held as many “jobs” as the number of years we lived there — worked at a camp, receptionist in a travel center, meet and greet at a fitness center, assisted two VPs at an airplane manufacturer (and where my husband worked on the assembly line which built a turbo-prop for NASCAR champion Matt Kenseth), database management for a home plans designer, updated “back door” websites for several organizations and On-Air “Side-Kick”/Sportscaster for a radio station.
 I organized the first Bark For Life in Texas, a canine fundraiser for the American Cancer Society and chaired the event for the several years.
-In my “spare” time, one of my dogs and I volunteered doing Canine Literacy at an elementary school, Canine Education at preschools and visiting nursing homes and health rehabilitation facilities.
+In my “spare” time, one of my Boxers and I volunteered doing Canine Literacy at an elementary school, Canine Education at preschools and visiting nursing homes and health rehabilitation facilities.
 It was at the radio station I “gave birth” to the ‘Lotta Sports name for my identity.
 Nicknamed as C’Lotta during my Delta days, it seemed a fitting choice.
 In summer 2012, I was contacted by a magazine about writing a monthly sports column and wrote for them until they turned out the lights March of 2015.
 (It wasn’t the first time I had written.
 For several years, I wrote for about.com recapping Wednesday shows for the former ABC Soap, One Life to Live.)
-I currently write for Heart Beat of the Texas Hill Country.
-I try to entertain with my stories about life experiences in sports.
+I later wrote for Heart Beat of the Texas Hill Country where I entertained with my stories about life experiences in sports.
+The magazine was a casualty of the COVID shutdown.
 This website is “home” for all of my columns.